maruel/sillybot/README.md

     - [Phi-3-mini-4k-instruct](https://huggingface.co/Mozilla/Phi-3-mini-4k-instruct-llamafile)
       and
       [Phi-3-medium-128k-instruct](https://huggingface.co/Mozilla/Phi-3-medium-128k-instruct-llamafile)
-      are currently broken, probably a misconfiguration.
-Help is appreciated! 🙋
+      are currently only supported when using llama.cpp llama-server, waiting for llamafile to be fixed upstream.
 - Runs as an image generator.
-Tested to work wwith:
+Tested to work with:
     - [Segmind SSD-1B](https://huggingface.co/segmind/SSD-1B) coupled with [LCM
       Lora](https://huggingface.co/latent-consistency/lcm-lora-ssd-1b) which is
       super fast.
 Segmind SSD-1B renders under 10s on a MacBook Pro M3 Max, under